About and Join

 Interning in the ARM Lab

-Sometimes there are summer internship positions for highschool students, and those interested should apply through the Stanford Robotics Center (March 31st deadline for summer internship): https://robotics.sites.stanford.edu/education
+Sometimes there are summer internship positions for high school students, and those interested should apply through the Stanford Robotics Center (March 31st deadline for summer internship): https://robotics.sites.stanford.edu/education

 Collaborating with the ARM Lab

-For academic collaborations with the ARM Lab please reach out to Professor Monroe Kennedy.
+For academic collaborations with the ARM Lab, please reach out to Professor Monroe Kennedy.